bytrangle/docs/getting-started/services.md

 Timescale Cloud offers the following PostgreSQL optimized database services:

-- **Time-series and Analytics**: a Timescale DB instance optimized for your [time-series and analytics][what-is-time-series] workloads.
+- **Time-series and analytics**: for storing and querying [time-series data][what-is-time-series] at scale.
+Get faster time-based queries with hypertables, continuous aggregates, and columnar storage.
+Save on storage with native compression, data retention policies, and bottomless data tiering to Amazon S3.
-- **AI and Vector**: for apps that require fast search on vector embeddings and metadata, like semantic search, image search, RAG and Agents.
-Powered by Timescale Vector.
+- **AI and vector**: for building AI applications from start to scale.
+Get fast and accurate similarity search with the pgvector and pgvectorscale extensions.
+Create vector embeddings and perform LLM reasoning on your data with the pgai extension.
-- **PostgreSQL**: for all other workloads.
-A PostgreSQL instance aligned to your business needs.
+- **PostgreSQL**: for applications requiring strong data consistency, complex relationships, and advanced querying capabilities.
+A trusted industry-standard RDBMS with ACID compliance, extensive SQL support, JSON handling, and extensibility through custom functions, data types, and extensions.

 <ServiceOverview />